gabrielkassjohnson/parameter-free-topological-clustering/README.md

 # Proportional Gap Ordering: Parameter Agnostic Topological Clustering in Metric Spaces

 This is an illustration of how Pogo proceeds through a dataset.
 You can see the clusters merging and stabilizing into their most persisent arrangement.
+The goal of Pogo is to find the best cutoff within the sequence, and assign a confidence.

 <img  src="varied140frames.gif" />